 D. Michael AndrewsPrincipal | Personal Injury and Product Liability

 Mike Andrews joined Beasley Allen in 1998, working in the Products Liability section.
 The majority of his practice deals with complex product liability cases involving serious injury or death.
 He has handled several cases against manufacturers of aircraft, light and heavy trucks, automobiles, and agricultural and construction equipment.
 He enjoys highly technical cases and has a particular passion for working on behalf of injured children.
-Several of his cases have resulted in seven-figure settlements.
+He has received several recent seven- and eight-figure settlements and verdicts.
 Mike is a Martindale Hubbell AV rated attorney.

 On March 20, 2015, Mike was on the trial team that received a verdict in Mobile for a young man paralyzed in a heavy truck rollover.
 The jury awarded $18.8 million, $5 million of which were punitive damages.
 The trial team entered into a high/low agreement while the jury deliberated, resulting in a payment to the client of $14 million.
 There were partial settlements before trial for confidential amounts.